Advanced Materials

 Possible applications (not exhaustive)

-Energy transition, Sustainability3, Transport, Health and care, Advanced manufacturing, High-precision systems, Construction, ICT, Space, Defence and security.
+Energy transition, Sustainability, Transport, Health and care, Advanced manufacturing, High-precision systems, Construction, ICT, Space, Defence and security.

 To all Key Enabling Technologies